-We love the onset of fall—trees changing color, crisp nights, cozy outfits—but there’s another reason to enjoy the season, too.
-September is
+We love the onset of fall—trees changing color, crisp nights, cozy outfits—but there’s another reason to enjoy the fall season, too.
+Every September is the annual Sexual Health Awareness Month, and we're always preparing to celebrate the occasion!

 The Foundations of Sexual Wellness